BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-pro/new and planned/_index.md

 ---
 ### New and planned

+### Version 1.3.0.0 - 08.12.2023
+New functions:
+- Apps are now installed via a wizard instead of fully automatically.

 ### Version 1.0.0.0
 - Intelligent control of sender address per report via Mail Sender Plus